-- 27.1 Each facility shall provide or obtain from outside resources, dental services for routine and emergency care. - 27.1.1 Each resident shall have the right to receive dental services from a dentist of his/her choice. - 27.2 A list of community dentists shall be maintained and available to all residents. - 27.3 When necessary, arrangements shall be made by facilities for the transportation of residents to and from the dental care office.
+- 29.1 Each facility shall provide or obtain from outside resources, dental services for routine and emergency care. - 29.1.1 Each resident shall have the right to receive dental services from a dentist of his/her choice. - 29.2 A list of community dentists shall be maintained and available to all residents. - 29.3 When necessary, arrangements shall be made by facilities for the transportation of residents to and from the dental care office.

-Section 28.0 Laboratory & Radiologic Services
+Section 30.0 Laboratory and Radiologic Services

-- All nursing facilities shall make provisions for laboratory, x-ray and other services to be provided either directly by the facility or per contractual arrangements with an outside provider. - 28.2 If the facility provides its own laboratory and x-ray services, these shall meet all applicable statutory and regulatory requirements. - All services shall be provided only per order of the attending physician who shall be promptly notified of the findings in accordance with a protocol established by the facility.
-Such a protocol shall describe which laboratory values mandate a call to the resident's attending physician. - 28.4 Signed and dated reports of all findings shall become part of the resident's medical record.
+- 30.1 All nursing facilities shall make provisions for laboratory, x-ray and other services to be provided either directly by the facility or per contractual arrangements with an outside provider. - 30.2 If the facility provides its own laboratory and x-ray services, these shall meet all applicable statutory and regulatory requirements. - 30.3 All services shall be provided only per order of the attending physician who shall be promptly notified of the findings in accordance with a protocol established by the facility.
+Such a protocol shall describe which laboratory values mandate a call to the resident's attending physician. - 30.4 Signed and dated reports of all findings shall become part of the resident's medical record.

-Section 29.0 Social Services
+Section 31.0 Social Services

-- 29.1 Every facility shall provide social services to attain or maintain the highest practicable physical, mental and psychological well being of each resident.
-Social services must be provided either directly by a qualified social worker or by arrangement with an appropriate health or social service agency or through consultation with a qualified social worker who would supervise a social work designee appointed by the administrator. - a) Services shall pertain to no less than the following: - i. identification of social and emotional needs of residents through a comprehensive psychosocial assessment including a social history; - ii. establishment of a plan of care based on residents' needs; - iii. procedures for referral of residents, when indicated, to appropriate social agencies and discharge planning as indicated

-- A qualified social worker is defined as an individual with a minimum of a BSW from an accredited School of Social Work.
-A social work designee is defined as a staff member appointed by the administrator who is suited by training or experience to implement plans and procedures enumerated in accordance with section 29.1 (a) above. - 29.3 Sufficient supportive personnel shall be available to meet resident needs. - Appropriate records shall be maintained of all social services rendered, including consultation services, and reports shall be included in the resident's medical record. - 29.5 Policies and procedures shall be established to assure confidentiality of all resident information consistent with the requirements of reference 17.
+- 31.1 Every facility shall provide social services to attain or maintain the highest practicable physical, mental and psychological well being of each resident.
+Social services must be provided either directly by a qualified social worker or by arrangement with an appropriate health or social service agency or through consultation with a qualified social worker who would supervise a social work designee appointed by the administrator. - a) Services shall pertain to no less than the following: - i. identification of social and emotional needs of residents through a comprehensive psychosocial assessment including a social history; - ii. establishment of a plan of care based on residents' needs; - iii. procedures for referral of residents, when indicated, to appropriate social agencies and discharge planning as indicated - 31.2 A qualified social worker is defined as an individual with a minimum of a BSW from an accredited School of Social Work.
+A social work designee is defined as a staff member appointed by the administrator who is suited by training or experience to implement plans and procedures enumerated in accordance with section 31.1 (a) above. - 31.3 Notwithstanding any provisions in §§ 5-39.1-1 5-39.1-14 or any other general or public law to the contrary, any nursing facility licensed under Chapter 17 of Title 23 that employs a social worker or social worker designee who meets all of the criteria in section 31.4 below shall be granted a variance to the "qualified social worker" provisions stated herein. - 31.4 Such criteria shall be limited to: (1) meets the centers for Medicare and Medicaid requirements for long-term care facilities under 42 CFR part 483, subpart B (or any successor regulation); (2) is currently employed by a nursing facility licensed under Chapter 17 of Title 23; and (3) has been continuously employed in a nursing facility licensed under Chapter 17 of Title 23 commencing on or before July 1, 2003. - 31.5 Sufficient supportive personnel shall be available to meet resident needs. - 31.6 Appropriate records shall be maintained of all social services rendered, including consultation services, and reports shall be included in the resident's medical record. - 31.7 Policies and procedures shall be established to assure confidentiality of all resident information consistent with the requirements of reference 17.

-Section 30.0 Specialized Rehabilitative Services
+Section 32.0 Specialized Rehabilitative Services